GoogleCloudPlatform/gcp-token-broker/docs/contribute/index.md

 maintainers to review your individual pull requests.
 This will also allow merging the reviewed PRs faster and not block them if other code changes need extra review time.

-Also, it is preferrable to create pull requests based on the official master branch.
+Also, it is preferable to create pull requests based on the official master branch.

 ## Contributor License Agreement